Deep sea sport fishing off of Providenciales with Catchin' Caicos.

 There are two viable (and legal) DIY bonefishing spots on Providenciales: Flamingo Lake and Juba Sound in the Turtle Tail area, and Turtle Lake and the nearby wetlands in the vicinity of Cooper Jack Bay.

 It’s very easy to get to these scenic sites.
-Simply drive to the regions shown above and stop wherever it looks promising.
+Simply drive to the regions above and stop wherever the fishing looks promising.

 Tours and Excursions